codas-hep/codas-hep.github.io/content/pages/application.md

 Below is the link to the application form.
 Applications will be accepted until 6 June, 2017, and those accepted for the school will be notified by 9 June, 2017.
-The school will cover the travel to Princeton and local lodging for accepted students, as well as coffee breaks and lunches during the school.
+The school will fully or partially cover the travel to Princeton and local lodging for accepted participants, as well as coffee breaks and lunches during the school.
+Applications are welcome from both Ph.D. students and postdoctoral researchers.
+Financial support will in general only be available to people associated to US academic institutions.

 Please fill in the basic information about yourself as well as the questions regarding your experience with various topical areas